pcfreak30/skyd/types/typesutil/README.md

    - `TransactionGraph.Transactions` will return all of the transactions that have been built to be a part of the transaction graph.
 - `NewTransactionGraph` will initialize and return a `TransactionGraph`.

+### Transaction Utils

+Transaction utils is a subsystem which exports helper functions on the transaction type.

+##### Exports

+ - `TransactionSetSize` returns the marshalled size of a transaction set.
+This function is more computationally efficient than marshalling the transaction set and then checking the length.